tgrant06/GradeMaster/README.md

 6. Next you can build the solution.
 7. After you can start the application from the start button in Visual Studio.
 Make sure you have the Developer-Mode activated on your device.

+**Note**: Visual Studio 2026 is required for GradeMaster targeting .NET 10.

 ## Info

 ### Current Release Version